Understanding Call Routing

 - To a voicemail

 The first two are simultaneous, meaning if both are enabled both will ring at the same time, and the first one to answer will get the call.
+So, for example, if you enter your cell phone as the forwarding number and turn on forwarding, both your logged-in extension and the cell will ring at the same time.

 Some virtual PBX systems also answer the phone immediately, but they play a ringing sound to the caller, and then route the call to the user's device.
 This means routing to one of those phone numbers with vPhone will effectively bypass the extension as the other system will always 'answer' first - even though it doesn't appear that way.